 Let’s assume you flew 20 feet to the top of a building to defeat an enemy and then ran 10 feet, killing it.

-Taking into account that you flew 20 feet and walked 10, you will need to subtract it from your initial fly speed of 60 feet.
+Considering that you flew 20 feet and walked 10, you will need to subtract it from your initial fly speed of 60 feet.
 You’ll have another 30 feet to fly.

-WRAP UP - MOVEMENT IN DnD 5e
+WRAP UP – Movement in DnD 5e

 So remember that movement is a very important part and you can make the most of it by doing a thousand different things using cunning and intelligence.